divyakrishnan15/BookingApp/readme.md

  ## Contribution :
  <a name="License"></a>
- Divya Krishnan
+ Divya Krishnan,
- Kato Camply
+ Kato Camply,
- Alekhya Vinni
+ Alekhya Vinni,
- Joshua Crawford
+ Joshua Crawford,
  Peter Bhagoutie

  ## Tests :
  <a name="Tests"></a>
  There are no test for this app but in future we have planned to add the test with JEST.

  ## Screenshot :
  <a name="screenshot"></a>